Kalif Raymond Player Prop Bets for NFL Week 12 | Detroit vs. Chicago 11/25/2021

 Season Stats

-- Raymond has hauled in 30 catches for 363 yards and two touchdowns this year.
+- Raymond has put together a 363-yard season on 30 catches with two touchdowns so far.
 He has been targeted 47 times and averages 36.3 receiving yards.

-- Raymond has seen the ball thrown his way three times in the red zone this season, 8.6% of his team's 35 red zone pass attempts.
+- Raymond (three red zone targets) has been the recipient of 8.6% of his team's 35 red zone pass attempts.

-- The Lions have called a pass in 59.4% of their plays from scrimmage this year while running the ball 40.6% of the time.
-This offensive attack ranks 30th in the NFL in points scored.
+- The Lions, who rank 30th in the NFL in points scored, have attempted a pass 59.4% of the time while opting for the ground attack 40.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Raymond's matchup with the Bears.